The Benefits of Copyright Registration

 4. The Effect on Market or Value

 Does the use effect the potential market or value of the copyrighted work?
-For example, a photographer takes an iconic photo of the Brooklyn Bridge at sunset and plans to license it exclusively to Time Magazine for a tidy sum.
+For example, imagine a photographer takes an iconic photo of the Brooklyn Bridge at sunset and plans to license it exclusively to Time Magazine for a tidy sum.
 The value of that photograph lies in the fact that it is, as yet, unpublished.
-Now a hacker steals the photograph from the photographer’s computer and sells poster size prints and greeting cards of that photograph on Amazon.
+Now imagine a hacker steals the photograph from the photographer’s computer and sells poster size prints and greeting cards of that photograph on Amazon.
 The hacker has substantially diminished the potential market or value of the photograph for the copyright owner.

 Conclusion: